treylorswift/InfluencerToolkit/README.md

-## This repository is deprecated, the updated repo is at https://github.com/treylorswift/InfluencerToolkitCLI
+## This repository is deprecated, the new repo is at https://github.com/treylorswift/InfluencerToolkitCLI

 # Influencer Toolkit